ByteWelder/ByteWelder.com/_posts/2019-08-12-surface-go-linux-mint.markdown

 ### Preparing the USB drive

-1. Download the [64 bit version](https://linuxmint.com) of Mint Linux.
+1. Download the [64 bit version](https://linuxmint.com) of Linux Mint.
 Version `19.2` is what this guide is based on.
 2. Download [Rufus](https://rufus.ie) to prepare the USB drive. (alternatively, you can use [UNetbootin](https://unetbootin.github.io))
 3. Run Rufus and leave all the defaults, but double-check these settings:
   - Partition scheme: `MBR`